- What we collect

 All charges include GST where applicable.

-* In some instances a document may attract a higher fee for delivery either because of its nature or because of higher overseas copyright charges.
+In some instances a document may attract a higher fee for delivery either because of its nature or because of higher overseas copyright charges.
 If your request attracts a higher delivery fee, SUPPLY 1 will seek your acceptance of the price before proceeding with the request.
-A fee of $4.00 applies for every additional 50 consecutive pages or part thereof.

 Libraries which have sent their request via Libraries Australia Document Delivery Service will be billed through Libraries Australia Document Delivery Payments Service.